ssmohanty153/FlightsAndSearchService/README.md

 ## Project setup

--clone the project on your local
+- clone the project on your local

 - Excecute `npm install` on the same path.
-- Creatate a `.env` files in the same root and add the following variable -`PORT=3000` -inside `src/config` folder create a new file and the `config.json` and add the followig code.
+- Creatate a `.env` files in the same root and add the following variable -`PORT=3000`
+- inside `src/config` folder create a new file and the `config.json` and add the followig code.

   ```
   {